-The City of Prineville conducted its last major UGB expansion in 2004, adding 750 acres of industrial land on top of the grade in the southeast area of the community.
+The City of Prineville expanded its urban growth boundary in 2004, adding 750 acres of industrial land on top of the grade in the southwest area of the community.
 The Prineville Urban Area Comprehensive Plan (adopted in 2007) indicates that this was not enough industrial land to meet the anticipated 20-year absorption.
 Due to land that was zoned industrial at that time but not appropriate for industrial development (primarily due to proximity to residential properties), the plan concludes that an additional 643 acres is needed to meet the industrial land need.